 Why do We Cycle?

-The Fishless aquarium nitrogen cycle accumulates the beneficial bacteria that convert these toxins into less harmful substances.
-Ideally, ammonia and nitrite levels should measure 0 ppm.
+The Fishless aquarium nitrogen cycle accumulates the beneficial bacteria that convert toxins into less harmful substances, i.e., ammonia into Nitrite and Nitrite into Nitrate.
+Ideally, ammonia and nitrite levels should measure 0 ppm (parts per million).

 Treat the water for chlorine before beginning the cycling process.
-Chlorine will kill the cultures of bacteria created by cycling, which hinders the process of the fishless cycling.
-Do not treat the water with other chemicals in the fishless cycling process once water is dechlorinated.
+Chlorine will kill the cultures of beneficial bacteria created by the cycling process, which hinders the process of cycling.
+Do not treat the water with other chemicals in the cycling process once water is dechlorinated.
+Let it cycle naturally.

-This may sound strange, but bacteria are vital to the health of any aquarium.
-As ammonia increases, ammonia-oxidizing bacteria grow.
-This bacteria transforms ammonia into nitrites.
-However, high levels of nitrite are also toxic to fish.
-The nitrite oxidizing bacteria convert this into nitrate, which is less toxic to fish and corals.
-As ammonia and nitrite fall, homeowners should expect nitrate levels to rise.
+Strange as it may sound, bacteria are vital to the health of an aquarium.
+The increasing amount of ammonia increases the growth of ammonia-oxidizing bacteria.
+The ammonia-oxidizing bacteria convert ammonia into nitrites.
+However, high levels of nitrites are toxic to fishes.
+There are nitrite-oxidizing bacteria, which convert nitrites into nitrates, which is less toxic to fish and corals.
+As the amount of ammonia and nitrite fall, homeowners should expect nitrate levels to rise.

-High levels of ammonia are key to stimulating the growth of colonies of beneficial bacteria.
+High levels of ammonia are vital in stimulating the growth of colonies of beneficial bacteria.
 Unfortunately, high levels of ammonia can kill other aquatic lives in your tank.
-Unfortunately, the establishment of nitrite-oxidizing bacteria takes time.
+The establishment of nitrite-oxidizing bacteria takes time.
 These colonies often grow slowly and take 30 to 45 days to mature.
 Be careful when adding ammonia sources.
-Once the bacteria start to grow, the ammonia should never surpass 5 ppm.
-Extreme levels of ammonia during the fishless aquarium nitrogen cycle can paralyze the process.
-Nitrifying bacteria, also known as good otherwise beneficial bacteria, are present after effectively cycling a new tank.
+Once the nitrite-oxidizing bacteria start to grow, the ammonia should never surpass 5 ppm.
+Extreme levels of ammonia during the nitrogen cycle can paralyze the cycling process.

-Nitrifying bacteria provide filtration of natural biological fishless cycling process as well as are responsible for breaking down organic waste within the fish tank.
-It can take several weeks for a good number of beneficial bacteria to grow in a new clean tank and it is better to be patient and let the colony grow properly rather than hasten the formation of the aquarium nitrogen cycle.
-Running can create rapid changes in water quality that can impact and harm delicate fish and corals, but with a little patience, you can create a balance of healthy water with good bacteria for your fishless aquarium cycle’s aquarium to thrive.
+Nitrifying bacteria provide filtration of natural biological cycling process, and they are also responsible for breaking down organic waste within the fish tank.
+It might take several weeks for a good number of beneficial bacteria to grow in a new clean aquarium, and it is better to be patient and let the colony grow properly rather than hasten the formation of the nitrogen cycle.
+Speeding up the cycling process unnaturally can create rapid changes in water quality that can harm delicate fish and corals.
+However, with patience, you can have good bacteria along with healthy water, which will ultimately let your fishless aquarium cycle thrive.

 Why is Aquarium Nitrogen Cycle important?